AAM77/url_substring_matcher_cli/README.md

     - ***Note:*** *Each run, will replace these files, so move them somewhere else or rename them if you want to run the algorithm more than once (you don't have to stop the CLI to move the result files).*

 10. Afterwards, the CLI will give the option of starting from the beginning, entering new URLs while using the same keywords, or exiting/quitting.
-Starting over allows you to change the keywords you want to use (but, if you chose to use the keywords.txt file, you can just modify that without starting over).
+Starting over allows you to change the keywords you want to use, but you must still exit the CLI to make changes to keywords.txt.